What is a spa pool heat pump and does it save you money? (Cost, pros, cons and more)

 heat pump vs electric heater power saving comparison

-Over a short amount of time, the electricity savings repay the investment outlay resulting in a $0 net cost.
-In fact, the return on investment can be as short as 12 months for a swim spa and 2 to 3 years for a spa.
+Over a short amount of time, the electricity savings repay the investment, resulting in a $0 net cost.
+The return on investment (ROI) can be as short as 12 months for a swim spa and 2 to 3 years for a standard spa.

 heat pump vs electric heater electric bill savings